jimmyhollywood2/python-epam/documentation/Software Requirements Specification.md

 * User sets the date value in the "to" field and clicks the "Refresh" button;
 * Application displays a list of employees with the date of birth which is smaller than the date specified in the "to" field (limits included).

-TODO img

-3 Adding employee
+3 Adding employee record

 3.1 Main scenario
 * User clicks the "add" button;
 * Application displays form for entering data;
 * User enters the employee's name and press the "Save" button;
 * If the entered data are incorrect, a message will be displayed;
-* If the date are valid, then a record will be added to database;
+* If the data are valid, then a record will be added to database;
 * If an error occurs, then an error message will be displayed;
 * If a new employee is successfully added, then a list of employees with the added record will be displayed.